jeftegoes/AwsOverview/Networking & Content Delivery/Amazon CloudFront.md

 - The cache lives at each CloudFront **Edge Location**.
 - CloudFront identifies each object in the cache using the **Cache Key** (See next section).
-- You want to maximize the cache hit rate to minimize requests on the origin.
+- We want to maximize the cache hit rate to minimize requests on the origin.
-- You can invalidate part of the cache using the **CreateInvalidation** API.
+- We can invalidate part of the cache using the **CreateInvalidation** API.

 ## 3.1.
 Cache Key

 - A unique identifier for every object in the cache.
 - By default, consists of **hostname + resource portion of the URL**.
 - If you have an application that serves up content that varies based on user, device, language, location...
-- You can add other elements (HTTP headers, cookies, query strings) to the Cache Key using **CloudFront Cache Policies**.
+- We can add other elements (HTTP headers, cookies, query strings) to the Cache Key using **CloudFront Cache Policies**.

 ## 3.2.
 Cache Policy